 This seanfhocal has never been truer than in today’s world.
 As social beings, people are communal by nature.
 Communities are interdependent.
 What happens to one, impacts another.
 Simply put, people need each other to survive.

-That is a powerful statement that is being played out on the world stage.
-“Shelter in place” is a policy that saves lives.
+That is a powerful statement that is being played out on the world stage this year.
+“Shelter in place” is a policy that has saved and will continue to save lives.
 Staying home to contain the possible spread of the virus is an act of selflessness.

 A simple deed that will help to minimize the number of people who will be infected.
-It is difficult being distanced from loved ones and challenging to be confined with restrictions on our movements.
+It is difficult to be distanced from loved ones and challenging to be confined with restrictions on our movements.

-Acknowledge that compliance saves lives and ultimately protects loved ones.
+For our individual parts, all we can do is accept this hard reality, acknowledge that compliance saves lives, and ultimately protect our fellow citizens and loved ones.
 Non-compliance jeopardizes everyone.
 To paraphrase the proverb, it is by sheltering-in-place that people will survive.

 These ancient Irish seanfhocal demonstrate the enduring nature of mankind and also how our lives are inextricably linked and interconnected—across cities, states, countries, continents.